RoboCup-SPL/GameController/README.md

 ### Installation

-Put the file libgamectrl.so somewhere on your NAO and add the library to your file "autoload.ini" so that NAOqi can find it.
-The binary provided was built for NAOqi 2.1.
+The library has to be built from source using Aldebaran's qibuild framework.

-It is also possible to build the library from source using Aldebaran's qibuild framework.
 The qiproject.xml and CMakeList.txt have been placed in libgamectrl's source folder.
 Just follow the instructions of the README file there.

 ### Usage